openpharma/mmrm/.github/CONTRIBUTING.md

 ## Programming conventions

-Please follow the programming conventions to ensure a consistent program style across the package.
+Please follow the programming conventions to ensure a consistent programming style across the package.

 Generally we follow the [tidyverse style guide](https://style.tidyverse.org/).
-Some specific conventions that deviate from this are explained here.
+Some specific conventions that deviate from this are explained below.

 ### Functions

-1. Function names should be explicit and clear, separated by underscore (`snake_case`).
+1. Function names should be explicit and clear.
+Words should be separated by underscore (`snake_case`).
 2. Functions starting with `h_` are helper functions and they should not be exported.
 3. Functions should be well documented using `roxygen2` (even when they